 Key message: New ideas don't fall from the sky.
 They arise from knowledge.

 knowledge.
-(It makes no sense to do a brainstorming with people who have no knowledge of the problem.)
+(There is no point in brainstorming with people who have no knowledge of the problem.)

 "... hard problems are those for which a solver (human or computer) has insufficient knowledge and resources ..."
 (Wang, P. (2007).
 The logic of intelligence.
 In Artificial General Intelligence eds.
 B. Goertzel and C. Pennachin.
 New York, NY: Springer, page 31/39)